 - Their amount is regulated in the case of a rental, but free in the case of a real estate transaction;

-- Agency fees are settled when the sale is completed and may be borne by the seller or the buyer.
+- The agency fees are paid when the sale is completed and can be charged to the seller or the buyer.